 Here’s a curious identity I ran across while browsing Knuth’s magnum opus.

-Here gcd(i, j) is the greatest common divisor of i and j, and φ(n) is Euler’s phi function, the number of positive integers less than or equal to n and relatively prime to n.
+Here gcd(i, j) is the greatest common divisor of i and j, and φ(n) is Euler’s phi (or totient) function, the number of positive integers less than or equal to n and relatively prime to n.

 The more general version of Smith’s determinant replaces gcd(i, j) above with f( gcd(i, j) ) for an arbitrary function f.